PAC-Bayes and Domain Adaptation: Two New Domain Adaptation Bounds

 which suggests a way to correct the \emph{shift} between the domains by reweighting the labeled source distribution, while considering the information from the target disagreement.

 \paragraph{On the weight ratio} The \emph{weight ratio} \citep{bendavid-12} of source and target domains, with respect to a collection of input space subsets $\Bcal\subseteq 2^\X$, is given by

 When $C_\Bcal(\PS, \PT)$ is bounded away from $0$, adaptation should be achievable under covariate shift.
-In this context, and when \mbox{$\support(\PS) = \support(\PT)$}, the limit case of $\binf$ is equal to the inverse of the \emph{point-wise weight ratio} obtained by letting $\Bcal = \{\{\xbf\}:\xbf\in\X\}$ in $C_\Bcal(\PS, \PT)$.
-Indeed, both $\beta_q$ and $C_\Bcal$ compare the densities of source and target domains, but provide distinct strategies to relax the point-wise weight ratio; the former by lowering the value of~$q$ and the latter by considering larger subspaces~$\Bcal$.
+In this context, and when \mbox{$\support(\PS) = \support(\PT)$}, the limit case of $\binf$ is equal to the inverse of the \emph{pointwise weight ratio} obtained by letting $\Bcal = \{\{\xbf\}:\xbf\in\X\}$ in $C_\Bcal(\PS, \PT)$.
+Indeed, both $\beta_q$ and $C_\Bcal$ compare the density of source and target domains, but provide distinct strategies to relax the pointwise weight ratio; the former by lowering the value of~$q$ and the latter by considering larger subspaces~$\Bcal$.

 \paragraph{On the cluster assumption} A target domain fulfills the \emph{cluster assumption} when examples of the same label belong to a common ``area'' of the input space, and the differently labeled ``areas'' are well separated by \emph{low-density regions} (formalized by the \emph{probabilistic Lipschitzness} \cite{urner-11}).
 Once specialized to linear classifiers, $\dDT(\posterior)$ behaves nicely in this context (see Section~\ref{sec:pbda}).